-- ✓ Identify all degrees awarded, indicating those offered in the liberal arts. - ✓ Indicate where information about liberal arts offerings can be found in the institution's catalog and website. - 15.
-Has, for each of its educational programs, clearly defined and published objectives appropriate to higher education in level, standards, and quality, as well as the means for achieving them, including a designated course of studies acceptable for meeting degree requirements, adequate guidance to degree candidates in the satisfaction of requirements, and adequate grading or evaluation procedures;
+- ✓ Identify all degrees awarded.
+If only the associate's degree is granted, indicated programs in the liberal arts or general studies or in areas of study widely available at the baccalaureate level of regionally accredited colleges and universities. - ✓ Indicate where information about liberal arts offerings can be found in the institution's catalog and website (specific page number and URL). - 4. has, for each of its educational programs, clearly defined and published objectives appropriate to higher education in level, standards, and quality, as well as the means for achieving them, including a designated course of studies acceptable for meeting degree requirements, adequate guidance to degree candidates in the satisfaction of requirements, and adequate grading or evaluating procedures;